Zhu Rongji: Personal life and death

-Zhu Rongji has been recognized as a good public speaker and was notable during his career for his proficient command of English.
+Zhu is regarded as having been a good public speaker and was notable during his career for his proficient command of English.
 He often made public speeches without the aid of a script, and when he did so his speeches were said to be entertaining and dramatic.

-He enjoys literature, and has reportedly spent much of his retirement reading books he had no time to read while in office.
-He plays the erhu, an instrument similar to a two-stringed violin.
-He enjoys Peking Opera, and once appeared on stage as an actor in a performance.
+He enjoyed literature and had reportedly spent much of his retirement reading books he had no time to read while in office.
+He played the erhu, an instrument similar to a two-stringed violin.
+He enjoyed the Peking Opera and once appeared on stage as an actor in a performance.

 His wife, Lao An, once served as the vice-chairman on the board of directors of China International Engineering and Consulting.
 She and Zhu attended two schools together, first at the Hunan First Provincial Middle School, then at Tsinghua University.
 They have two children, a son and a daughter.
 Their son, Zhu Yunlai, was born in 1957.
-He was once the president and chief executive officer of one of China's most successful investment banks, China International Capital Corp.
+He was once the president and chief executive officer of one of the PRC's most successful investment banks, China International Capital Corp.
 Their daughter, Zhu Yanlai, was born in 1956.
-She is currently the assistant chief executive for the Bank of China (Hong Kong), and holds a seat in the National Committee of the Chinese People's Political Consultative Conference.
+As of 2026, she is the assistant chief executive for the Bank of China (Hong Kong), and held a seat on the National Committee of the Chinese People's Political Consultative Conference.

+On 12 August 2026, Zhu died in Beijing at the age of 97.
+In state media his obituary described him as an "outstanding member of the Communist Party of China, a long-tested and loyal Communist fighter, an outstanding proletarian revolutionary and statesman, and an exceptional leader of the Party and state".

+Zhu's remains were cremated.
+His funeral was held at Babaoshan Revolutionary Cemetery in Beijing.
+According to Xinhua, all seven members of the CCP Politburo Standing Committee (including CCP General Secretary Xi Jinping and Premier Li Qiang) as well as Vice President Han Zheng paid their final respects.
+Former CCP General Secretary Hu Jintao also sent a wreath, and flags were flown at half-mast.